PALADIN : Robust Neural Fingerprinting for Text-to-Image Diffusion Models: Conclusions

 \section{Conclusions}

-\emph{Near-perfect} fingerprinting strategies for latent diffusion models, even with 99\% attribution accuracies, cannot be deployed due to the unacceptably large \emph{absolute} number of incorrect predictions involved.
-We introduce a framework, \ours{}, which preserves generated image quality and also achieves 100\% user-attribution accuracy. \ours{} is developed on top of a recent state-of-the-art model, WOUAF.
-We show how the performance of WOUAF can be further improved by a combination of modified fingerprint decoder architecture and a loss function better equipped to handle the trade-off between generated image quality and the attribution accuracy.
+Fingerprinting strategies for latent diffusion models, even with 99\% attribution accuracies, cannot be deployed due to the unacceptably large \emph{absolute} number of incorrect predictions involved.
+We introduce a framework, \ours{}, which preserves generated image quality and also achieves 100\% user-attribution accuracy.
+This methodology shows the performance of WOUAF can be further improved by a combination of modified fingerprint decoder architecture and a loss function better equipped to handle the trade-off between generated image quality and the attribution accuracy.
 Next, we further enhance the model performance by incorporating the ability of bit error recovery, a concept borrowed from the literature of coding theory.
-Although \ours{} is built atop WOUAF, it is not restricted to this one model. \ours{} provides a plug-and-play layer of cyclic error correction scheme on top of similar models and is capable of making them 100\% user-attribution accurate, along with an ability to appropriately flag non-identifiable fingerprints.
+Although our methodology is built atop WOUAF, it is not restricted to this one model and provides a plug-and-play layer of cyclic error correction scheme on top of similar models and is capable of improving user-attribution accuracy, along with an ability to appropriately flag non-identifiable fingerprints.
 In this work, we also introduce a new metric FER for measuring fingerprinting accuracy, that is more accurate and informative.
-To the best of our knowledge, \ours{} is the first ever strategy to achieve 100\% user attribution accuracy in text-to-image diffusion models, which makes it possible for real-world deployment.
+To the best of our knowledge, \ours{} is the first ever strategy to achieve cent percent user attribution accuracy in text-to-image diffusion models, which makes it possible for real-world deployment.

 {

 }